Weird Gloop elections

 Your submission's receipt will be acknowledged.
 Please contact us if you do not receive a response.

-- The page for the election is posted in late November.
+- The page for the election is posted in early November.

-- From 7 December to 17 December, voters will be able to submit questions to the candidates.
-The following questions are asked by default:
+- From 14 December to 21 December, voters will be able to submit questions to the candidates.

 - Candidates should answer these questions during this time.